ainsleys/derivadex-api-docs/source/includes/main.md

 ## Market

-Traders can subscribe to data feeds corresponding to events for the broader market.
-The possible market events traders can subscribe to at this time are `OrderBookUpdate` and `MarkPriceUpdate`.
+You can subscribe to data feeds corresponding to events for the broader market.
+The possible market events you can subscribe to at this time are `OrderBookUpdate` and `MarkPriceUpdate`.
 These will be discussed below individually.

 ## Order book update (market)

 You can subscribe to updates to an L2-order book for any given market with the `OrderBookUpdate` event.
-As is typically seen, an order book is a price-time FIFO priority queue market place for traders to interact with.
+As is typically seen, an order book is a price-time FIFO priority queue market place for you to interact with.
 Since this is an L2-aggregation, the response will collapse any given price level to the aggregate quantity at that level irrespective of the number of participants or the individual order details that comprise that price level.

 Upon subscription, you will receive a `Partial` back, containing an L2-aggregate snapshot of the order book at that moment in time.
 From then on, you will receive streaming/incremental `Update` messages as appropriate containing only the aggregated price levels that are different (due to the placement of new orders, order cancellation, or liquidations/matches that have taken place).
 Updates will come in with a reference to the side of the order book and in the form of 2-item lists with the format `[price, new aggregate quantity]`.
 A new aggregate quantity of `0` indicates that the price level is now gone.